St3451/Structural_Bioinformatics/8_final_exam/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-## B. RNA practical part
+## B. RNA part

 The overall accuracy of RNA secondary structure prediction can be improved if for some stretches of the RNA sequence the structure is known.
 Knowledge about such substructures could come from either experimental or computational studies.
 Here, we will extend the Nussinov algorithm to consider a single known substructure at a given location.
 In addition, we require a minimum loop length of 3.

+1. Explain how this constraint can be implemented (hint: consider the initialization of the dynamic programming matrix).
+Then implement this constraint folding in your choice of Nussinov implementation (your own or one of those already available).

-Use your implementation to predict the structure of the sequence:
+2. Use your implementation to predict the structure of the sequence:
 ```
 Sequence: GGGGGUAUAGCUCAGGGGUAGAGCAUUUGACUGCAGAUCAAGAGGUCCCUGGUUCAAAUCCAGGUGCCCCCU
 ```